YOU CAN'T GROW PLANTS WELL WITHOUT UNDERSTANDING SOIL

 If you already work in farming, horticulture or land management; this course will have obvious advantages.

 For anyone new to these fields though, this course may prove to be one of the most useful studies you ever undertake.
 It can help you make far better informed choices about land you buy (or lease); and better decisions about how that land is managed.
-If you seek employment in horticulture, it will enhance your value to employers, and if you encounter soil problems in the future, it will put you in a much better position to solve such problems before they get out of hand.
+If you seek employment in horticulture, it will enhance your value to employers.
+If you encounter soil problems in the future, it will put you in a much better position to solve such problems before they get out of hand.

 You can enrol at anytime and start the course when you are ready.
 Enrolments are accepted all year - students can commence study at any time.
 All study is self paced and ACS does not set assignment deadlines.